FINNGEN/LOFanalysis/README.md

 2) it merges the matrix into one single files
 3) it extracts the phenotype names from the null data
 4) it runs SAIGE for each pheno
-5) it merges the results and sorts them by pval
+5) it merges the results and sorts them by pvalg